-Sikorski graduated from the University of Oxford with a B.A. and an M.A. in politics, philosophy and economics (PPE).
+Sikorski graduated from University of Oxford with a B.A. and an M.A. in politics, philosophy and economics (PPE).
 He headed the students’ strike committee during the unrest in Bydgoszcz in March 1981 and was granted political asylum in Great Britain in 1982-89.
 He was a war correspondent in Afghanistan and Angola in 1986-89.
 In 1987, Sikorski won the World Press Photo award for a photograph taken in Afghanistan.
 As deputy minister of national defense in 1992, Radosław Sikorski initiated Poland’s NATO accession campaign.
 In 1998-2001 he served as deputy minister of foreign affairs of Poland and honorary chairman of the Foundation for Assistance to Poles in the East.
 From 2002 to 2005, he was resident fellow at the American Enterprise Institute in Washington, D.C. and executive director of the New Atlantic Initiative.
 He was editor of the analytical publication European Outlook and organized international conferences on topics such as UN reform and the 25th anniversary of the Solidarity movement.
 He appeared before the U.S. House of Representatives’ Committee on Foreign Affairs as an expert on Atlantic issues.

-Speaker of Parliament (2014-2015), Republic of Poland
+Member of the European Parliament, Republic of Poland

-Minister of Foreign Affairs (2007-2014), Republic of Poland
+Speaker of Parliament (2014-2015) and Minister of Foreign Affairs (2007-2014), Republic of Poland

 Senior Fellow, Minda de Gunzburg Center for European Studies, Harvard University